 - Portable fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into fuel tank.
 Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently installed fuel tank Pour the required amount of gasoline stabilizer (follow instructions on container) into a separate container and mix with approximately one quart (one liter) of gasoline.
 Pour this mixture into fuel tank. - Place the outboard in water for circulating cooling water.
 Run the engine for ten minutes to fill the engine fuel system.

 Protecting External Outboard Components

-- Lubricate all outboard components listed in Maintenance -Inspection and Maintenance Schedule. - Touch up any paint nicks.
-See your dealer for touch-up paint.
+Lubricate all outboard components listed in Maintenance -Inspection and Maintenance Schedule.

 STORAGE